Anna Cullop, LPC + Clinical Supervisor

-I love being outside and have major wanderlust!
-I enjoy spending time with my family, chosen family, partner and comrades.
-Sweatpants-movie-nights, river floats, shared meals, camping, attending protests, singing old jams, having dance parties, collaborating on how to better support clients, and supporting local artists are all favorite pastimes.
-I’m a passionate snack-eater — chocolate + peanut butter are my favorite combo.
+I am a passionate snack-eater — chocolate + peanut butter are my favorite combo.
+I’m an enthusiastic fantasy book reader in addition to reading about plant medicine and wildlife.
 I love beautiful tattoos and having a good cup of coffee each day.
-I am Virgo Sun, Sagittarius Rising and Capricorn Moon.
+I am Virgo Sun, Sagittarius Rising, and Capricorn Moon.

 The black and rust Doberman in the photos is Clover.
-She is training to be a therapy dog and comes with me to the office.
-Her favorite things are playing, snuggling, working (training/learning/brain challenges), eating treats and snacks, and being with her two kitties, Mearl and Harley.
+She is a therapy dog and comes with me to the office.
+Her favorite things are playing, snuggling, working (training/learning/brain challenges), and eating treats + snacks.
+Mearl (cat), Harley (cat), and Mason (dog) are her siblings who she loves very much.

 Philosophy: